IBM/wcs-ocaml/docs/index.md

     ()
 ```

-So, we can know define the next node in the conversation that is going
+We can now define the next step of the dialog, answering the question
-to respond to the _who is there?_ question:
+_who is there?_:

 ```ocaml
 let whoisthere =